 Vandalism is a covered peril.
 If someone intentionally damages your foundation with tools or explosives, dwelling coverage pays for repairs.

-Dwelling coverage covers the foundation as part of your home's structure, including footings, basement walls and concrete slabs.
-It does not cover the land, soil, grading or retaining walls unless those structures are classified as other structures under Coverage B. Cosmetic cracks from normal settling are never covered.
-The adjuster will inspect the foundation to determine whether the damage is structural (covered if caused by a sudden peril) or cosmetic (excluded as wear and tear).
+Cosmetic cracks from normal settling are not covered.
+The adjuster inspects the foundation to determine whether damage is structural (covered if caused by a sudden peril) or cosmetic (excluded as wear and tear).

 When Doesn't Home Insurance Cover Foundation Damage?